Aalwattar/PhDworkspace/Offline_Scheduler/README.md

         Use FILE as library of architectures (please see bellow for formatting restrictions)

+-b NAME
+        Use the algorithm NAME to perform crossover.
+Current options are: one-point
+            two-point

 -c DECIMAL_NUM
         Set the crossover rate to DECIMAL_NUM